faithvoid/RAVEN/workstation/README.md

 - 7" 640x470 Touchscreen LCD
 - Soldering iron and wire.
 - 3D Printer
+- SD card image, once available (or make your own with your preferred Linux distro and DAW software!)

 ## TODO:
 - Post schematics and code once prototype is developed.